JessSDrexel/DSCI-511-NPPES/README.md

 # Future Development
 Possible improvments:

--Expanding queries to include additional zip codes -Refining provider classification categories
+- Expanding queries to include additional zip codes
+- Refining provider classification categories
--Linking provider counts with healthcare outcome datasets -Permorning geographic analysis of provider access
+- Linking provider counts with healthcare outcome datasets
+- Permorning geographic analysis of provider access

 ## How to Run the Project

-1.Open the notebook Code.ipyng in Jupyter Notebook or Google Colab.
+1. Open the notebook Code.ipyng in Jupyter Notebook or Google Colab.
-2.Ensure the file 'nucc_taxonomy_251.csv' is available in the project directory.
+2. Ensure the file 'nucc_taxonomy_251.csv' is available in the project directory.
-3.Install required libraries if needed (ex: pip install pandas requests) 4.Run the notebook cells in order to retrieve and process the provider data.
+3. Install required libraries if needed (ex: pip install pandas requests)
+4. Run the notebook cells in order to retrieve and process the provider data.